 Multiculturalism and People Seeking Asylum

-The City of Greater Dandenong is the most culturally diverse community in Australia, with residents from 157 birth places and 64% of its population born overseas.
+The City of Greater Dandenong is the most culturally diverse community in Australia, with residents from 157 birth places and 64 per cent of its population born overseas.
 Many of those who have migrated to the area have origins in parts of the world with recent histories of conflict, violence and displacement.

-There are approximately 2,000 people seeking asylum residing in Greater Dandenong - the largest in any Victorian municipality.
+There are in excess of 1,300 people seeking asylum residing in Greater Dandenong - the largest in any Victorian municipality.
 Further information is available on the Social Statistics section on Council's website.

 Council, as well as community organisations and local business, supports refugees and asylum seekers to help achieve a healthy, active and safe life in this community.
 Council’s approach to supporting the refugee and asylum seeker community involves work in three key areas: